1100 13th Street, NW, Suite 1000Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Utilities are also deploying huge banks of batteries, from suppliers like AES (AES), in storm-prone areas to make sure the power stays on for everyone.

-Burger-flippers have targets on their backs as fast-food executives are eager to replace them with machines, particularly as minimum wages in a variety of states are set to rise to $15.
+Burger-flippers have targets on their backs as fast-food executives are eager to replace them with machines, particularly as minimum wages in a variety of states rise to $15.

-Diners will notice reduced staffing up front as outlets such as Panera (PNRA) turn to touch-screen kiosks for order placing.
+Diners will notice reduced staffing up front as outlets such as Panera (PNRA) and McDonalds' (MCD)turn to touch-screen kiosks for order placing.
 Behind the scenes in the kitchen, industry giants like Middleby Corp.
 (MIDD) and boutique startups like San Francisco's Momentum Machines are all hard at work for devices that will take on tasks like loading and unloading dishwashers, flipping burgers, and cooking french fries.

 Humans won't be totally out of the picture — the machines will require supervision and maintenance, and dissatisfied customers will need appeasing.
 But jobs will plummet.